Bridging Knowledge Graphs to Generate Scene Graphs: Method

 The proposed method is illustrated in Figure~\ref{fig:overview}.
 Given an image, our model first applies a Faster R-CNN~\cite{ren2015faster} to detect objects, and represents them as scene entity (SE) nodes.
-It also creates a scene predicate (SP) node for each pair of entities, which forms an implicit scene graph, yet to be classified.
+It also creates a scene predicate (SP) node for each pair of entities, which forms a scene graph proposal, yet to be classified.
 Given this graph and a background commonsense graph, each with fixed internal connectivity, our goal is to create \emph{bridge} edges between the two graphs that connect each instance (SE and SP node) to its corresponding class (CE and CP node).
-This corresponds to the second term in Eq \ref{eq:prob}.
-To this end, our model initializes entity bridges by connecting each SE to the CE that matches the predicted label Faster R-CNN, and propagates messages among all nodes, through every edge type with dedicated message passing parameters.
-Given the updated node representations, it computes a pairwise similarity between every SP node and every CP node, and find maximal similarity pairs to connect scene predicates to their corresponding classes, via predicate bridges.
-It also does the same for entity nodes to potentially refine their connections.
+To this end, our model initializes entity bridges by connecting each SE to the CE that matches the label predicted by Faster R-CNN, and propagates messages among all nodes, through every edge type with dedicated message passing parameters.
+Given the updated node representations, it computes a pairwise similarity between every SP node and every CP node, and finds maximal similarity pairs to connect scene predicates to their corresponding classes, via predicate bridges.
+It also does the same for entity nodes to potentially refine their bridges too.
 Given the new bridges, it propagates messages again, and repeats this process for a predefined number of steps.
-The final state of the bridge determines which class each node belongs to, which leads to a symbolic scene graph.
+The final state of the bridge determines which class each node belongs to, resulting in the output scene graph.